jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And here was born Darth Blockbuster.

 Hollywood became antagonists who preached antagonism as they actively and knowingly tried to force humanity to keep using old tools in our cyborgology.
-Rather than sending us quality stories over the internet, Hollywood used dark majic and the Death Star trying to make us keep buying DVDs, Blu-rays, and HD-DVDs.
+Rather than sending us quality stories over the internet, Hollywood used dark majic and the Death Star to make us keep buying DVDs, Blu-rays, and HD-DVDs.

 It was quite the battle.
 Before we find if the villain could save the DVD (I know you know the answer, but indulge me), let's take a short break.